Daily Fantasy Golf Course Primer: BMW Championship

 Course and Tournament Info

-These stats will be key to success in the BMW Championship at Medinah Country Club No. 3.
+These stats will be the keys to success in the BMW Championship at Olympia Fields Country Club.

 |Birdies or Better Gained|